tarikdzananovic/financial_platform/docs/goals.md

 Given certain *Contract Talk* object we have all IDs already assigned.
 The rest of contract talk is to come to common term values.

-We need to build CT messages sequence (part of CT object).
+We need to build CT messages sequence (CT.message_seq).
 Each CT message has ref to CT object, sender biz, recepient biz, term values and comment.

 First message is generated upon CT object creation.
 Example: sender will be BizB (who has selected CTI), recepient BizA (creator os selected CTI), term values are coming from original CTI object.

-Both BizA and BizB should be able either to accept current terms or continue negotiation by modifying term values and sending new message to counterparty to consider new term values.
+New messages should attract attention by hilighting corresponding entry in Biz cabinent's CT list.

+CT message viewer
+_________________

+CT message viewer should be build based on idea of chat.
+It should show CT.message_seq and CT message editor screen.

+For latest message CT message editor screen should show editable contract terms, buttons 'Accept Terms', 'Submit New Terms', 'Cancel'.
+For all other messages CT message editor is read-only.

-New term values are saved into CT.contractTerms upon message sending to maintain latest version of contract terms.
+'Submit New Terms' button should save edited term values into CT.contractTerms and send notice to counterparty.
-Each new message should be added to CT.message_seq.
-Whole sequence should be managed like private chat.
+Each new message should be added to CT.message_seq

 Contract terms acceptance
 _________________________